hugocf/ferreira.cc/content/thoughts/slack-inbox/index.md

 title: Slack Overload?
 Regain control with Inbox Zero principles
 subtitle: Get control of your Slack inbox with Inbox Zero principles and enjoy a clutter-free workspace.
 via: "[John Rae](https://springernature.slack.com/archives/C04HV45EZ4H/p1672850152593449)"
+showToc: true
+tocOpen: true
 ---

+***Update 2024-02-13:** Restructure to introduce headings and highlight the core problem with messaging apps.*

+## 📥 Inbox zero {#inbox-zero}

-“Inbox zero” is a pivotal concept to deal with the constant influx of information we have nowadays.
+“Inbox zero” is a pivotal concept to deal with the constant influx of information of modern life.
 [Merlin Mann coined it](https://en.wikipedia.org/wiki/Merlin_Mann#Writing) in 2006, during a [series of posts on 43Folders](http://www.43folders.com/2006/04/05/wrapup).

 > That “zero?”
 It’s not how many mes­sages are in your inbox–it’s how much of your own *brain* is in that inbox.
 Especially when you don’t want it to be.
 That’s it.
 >